Mediterranean diet keeps people ‘genetically young’

 But life at the center of the country’s largest hydraulic fracturing, or fracking, boom has definitely changed.
 The jobs that brought thousands of recession-weary employment-seekers to this once peaceful corner of western North Dakota over the last five years have been drying up, even as the unemployed keep coming.

 Downtown, clutches of men pass their time at the Salvation Army, watching movies or trolling Craigslist ads on desktop computers.
 The main branch of the public library is full, all day, every day, with unemployed men in cubbyholes.
-And when the Command Center, a private temporary […]
+And when the Command Center, a private […]

 Read the Full Article